D7823/syringe_pump/README.md

 # syringe_pump
-syringe pump project\n
+syringe pump project.
-python file is the interface\n keil project/c file is for the stm32
+python file is the interface.
+keil project/c file is for the stm32.